Skip to main content

 The minutes book (livre des minutes) of a corporation must record all shareholders resolutions, whether adopted at a meeting or by written resolution.
 Article 32 of the LSAQ requires corporations to maintain their corporate records at their registered office or another location in Quebec approved by the board.
 Minutes of shareholders meetings must be signed by the meeting chair and the secretary, while written resolutions must be signed by all consenting shareholders.
 Properly maintained corporate records are essential for regulatory compliance, for due diligence in commercial transactions, and for resolving disputes about the corporation's governance history.

 Directors and officers acting pursuant to shareholders resolutions must exercise their powers honestly and in good faith with a view to the best interests of the corporation under articles 119-122 of the LSAQ.
-Shareholders themselves owe obligations of good faith and must not use their voting rights in a manner that is oppressive, unfairly prejudicial, or that unfairly disregards the interests of other shareholders, creditors, or other stakeholders under the oppression remedy provisions of arts.
+Shareholders themselves owe obligations of good faith and must not use their voting rights in a manner that is oppressive, unfairly prejudicial, or that unfairly disregards the interests of other shareholders, creditors, or other parties under the oppression remedy provisions of arts.
 450-461 LSAQ.
 Shareholder resolutions also serve as the primary mechanism for approving related-party transactions, executive compensation arrangements, and other matters where conflicts of interest may arise between the shareholders and the directors or officers they elect.
 The oppression remedy under arts.
 450-461 LSAQ provides shareholders with a statutory cause of action where the corporation, its directors, or its officers have acted in a manner that is oppressive, unfairly prejudicial, or that unfairly disregards the interests of a shareholder.
 Shareholders who believe that a resolution was improperly adopted or that the corporation's affairs have been conducted in an oppressive manner may apply to the Quebec Superior Court for relief, which may include an order setting aside the disputed resolution, ordering the purchase of the applicant's shares, or appointing an inspector to investigate the corporation's affairs.
 The existence of well-documented shareholder resolutions is therefore critical both for establishing what was validly decided and for demonstrating that decision-making processes were fair, transparent, and compliant with the LSAQ.

 When Do You Need a Shareholders' Resolution — Quebec (Résolution des actionnaires)?